Important considerations for evaluating information sources include:

 |Personal Web site||In general, personal Web sites should not be used as sources for statements of fact.|

 Clearly, books and periodical articles are a good place to look for information.
-Books are found in the Chemeketa library catalog.
+Books are found in the Chemeketa library search.
 You can also search in the catalogs of other libraries to find books to request by interlibrary loan.
 Articles are found in the periodicals databases.
 Besides the main (Gale, ScienceDirect, and Oregonian) databases, some specialized databases exist on the Supplementary Database page.

 Oregon documents can be found at the Oregon.gov Web site.
 There is a search engine.
 It can be a bit difficult to find what you are looking for.